Leon Johnson (wide receiver)

 Leon Johnson III (born June 12, 2001) is an American professional football wide receiver.
 He previously played college football for the Oklahoma State Cowboys and for the George Fox Bruins.

-Early life and high school
+Early life

 Johnson attended high school at Bothell.
 In his senior season he recorded 24 receptions for 334 yards and three touchdowns.
 Coming out of high school, Johnson decided to commit to play college football for the George Fox Bruins.

 College career

 George Fox

 In Johnson's first three seasons in 2019, 2020, and 2021, Johnson would only play in two seasons due to the 2020 season being canceled due to COVID-19.
 However he would tally 55 receptions for 990 yards and nine touchdowns.
 During the 2022 season, Johnson totaled 55 receptions for 1,156 yards and 14 touchdowns en route to being named an All-American.
 After the conclusion of the 2022 season, Johnson decided to enter his name into the NCAA transfer portal.